Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Empirical Illustration

-Figure~\ref{fig:tau} displays univariate Gini indices for income and for wealth, the multivariate Gini index, as well as Kendall's $\tau$ for the dependence between income and wealth over time.
-Contrary to the inconclusive evidence from univariate Lorenz curves, the multivariate Gini shows improved overall inequality between 2007 to 2010.
-More specifically the decreased correlation and income inequality was sufficient to offset the rise in wealth inequality.
-As another example, in 1992 and 1995, the drop in wealth inequality and correlation is offset by the increased income inequality, apparently increasing the multivariate Gini.
+Figure~\ref{fig:tau} displays the marginal Gini indices for income and for wealth, the multivariate Gini index based on \eqref{eq:GiniLmap}, as well as Kendall's $\tau$ for the dependence between income and wealth over time.
+The multivariate Gini shows a steady increase in overall inequality.
+If the resources were independent, the multivariate Gini would be the average of the marginal Ginis.
+In the present case, the multivariate Gini reveals a positive association between resources since it is higher than the average of the marginal Gini indices.
+The multivariate Gini shows reduced overall inequality between $2007$ and $2010$.
+The decreased correlation and income inequality may have been sufficient to offset the rise in wealth inequality.